AmokSolderer/APC/DOC/Frames.md

 ## System 3 - 7

 The left side of the System 7 frame is split into two parts to be also suited for smaller printers.
+The lower rail which holds the original CPU board must be removed for this to fit.

 ![SD slot](https://github.com/AmokSolderer/APC/blob/V01.00/DOC/PICS/FrameSys7.JPG)